Fox Renderfarm vs Super Renders Farm: A 2026 Side-by-Side Comparison

 FAQ

 Q: Which farm has more GPU VRAM per card?
 A: Super Renders Farm publishes its GPU fleet as NVIDIA RTX 5090 at 32 GB VRAM per card.
 Fox does not publicly document its exact GPU model per host, so you'd need to confirm available GPU hardware with their sales team before committing to a VRAM-bound project.
+In OctaneBench terms (2025.2.1, single-GPU), the RTX 5090 averages around 1,730 versus the RTX 4090's ~1,308 — about a 32% per-card uplift on Octane and similar deltas on Redshift CUDA workloads (driver-dependent).

 Q: Can I use both Fox Renderfarm and Super Renders Farm on the same project?
 A: Technically yes — there's no lock-in.
 Some studios split workload across two farms to diversify capacity risk during crunch.
 Just be aware that render engine versions should match exactly (identical V-Ray build, identical plugins) across farms, otherwise frames can differ subtly and cause compositing issues downstream.
+Test a few matching frames on each before splitting a large job.

 About Alice Harper